Hamas agrees to a Gaza ceasefire, sources say; US and Israel reject offer

 US President Donald Trump would guarantee the terms of the deal and the withdrawal of Israeli troops from Gaza.
 The agreement would also allow for the entry of humanitarian aid, without conditions, from day one, the sources said.

-Witkoff, however, rejected the notion that Hamas had accepted his offer for a captive and truce deal, telling Reuters that what he had seen was “completely unacceptable”.
+Witkoff, however, rejected the notion that it was his proposal that Hamas had accepted, telling Reuters that what he had seen was “completely unacceptable”.

-A US source close to Witkoff also told Al Jazeera that Hamas’s claims were “inaccurate” and the deal from the Palestinian group was “disappointing”.
+A US source close to Witkoff also told Al Jazeera that Hamas’s claims were “inaccurate” and what the Palestinian group was offering was “disappointing”.

 New red lines

-Al Jazeera’s Kimberly Halkett, reporting from Washington, DC, cited the US official as saying that the proposal on the table is only a “temporary ceasefire agreement” with Israel.
+Al Jazeera’s Kimberly Halkett, reporting from Washington, DC, cited the official as saying that the proposal the US has put on the table is only a “temporary ceasefire agreement” with Israel.

 “What this would do is allow for half of the living captives, as well as half of the deceased, to be returned,” she said.